cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 - Several types of packets to send
 - Several types of acknowledgments to treat
-- Some more complex logic on how to treat a packet, an receipt, on timeout and more
+- Some more complex logic on how to treat a packet, on receipt, on timeout and more

 ## Overview